CalvinFernandez/helix/README.md

     resizeThrottle: 200,
     scrollThrottle: 200,

-    // Number of elements in the scroll viewport.
-Defaults to 20.
-    numElementsInScrollViewport: 20,

     // If you know that the height of each element will be the same, supplying
     // this option removes the need for a cache or calling $.height on each
     // element.
 By default, Helix does not assume element heights are static.